ThePJB/reduxlandkings/README.md

 (Minor) collision system hitch on walls in -X and -Y direction

 Shooting:
- * bullet goes in wrong direction
  * kill bullet when it hits terrain
+ * kill bullet and damage entity when it hits entity
+ * camera matrix is wrong thanks look. ima have a break

+ // need to update look or whatever when player moves mouse while shooting